rch79/MS2-TicTacToe/README.md

   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://rch79.github.io/MS2-TicTacToe/
+- Link to the game on GitHub pages: https://rch79.github.io/MS2-TicTacToe/

 ## Credits